brandup-online/brandup-ui/npm/brandup-ui-app/README.md

 }
 ```

-The `redirect` method will always throw an exception and end the current navigation.
+The `redirect` method will always throw an exception with reason `NAV_OVERIDE_ERROR` constant and end the current navigation.